Maintaining protection of the information entrusted to our care by our constituents is of the utmost importance to AANA.

 As you navigate through and interact with our Website, we may automatically collect certain information about your equipment, browsing actions, and patterns, including:

 - Details of your visits to our Website, including traffic data, location data, logs, and other communication data and the resources that you access and use on our Website.

 - Information about your computer and internet connection, including your IP address, operating system, and browser type.

 The information we collect in this way is anonymous.
 It is aggregated into statistical data to help us improve our Website and to deliver a better and more personalized service by enabling us to:

-- Estimate our audience size, browser statistics, popularity of content and usage patterns.
+- Estimate our audience size, browser statistics, the popularity of the content, and usage patterns.

 - Speed up your searches.

 - Recognize you when you return to our Website.